Body Fat Calculator

 About the Body Fat Calculator

-A body fat calculator estimates your body fat percentage — the proportion of your total body weight that is fat mass, as opposed to lean mass (muscle, bone, organs, water).
-Body fat percentage is a more informative and accurate health metric than BMI alone because it directly measures fat composition rather than just weight-to-height ratio.
-Two people can have identical BMI values with very different body fat percentages and health profiles: a muscular athlete and an overweight sedentary person of the same height and weight will have the same BMI but vastly different health risks.
-Our free body fat calculator uses multiple estimation methods including the US Navy body fat formula (which uses neck and waist circumference measurements), the Deurenberg formula (which uses BMI and age), and BMI-based estimation with sex correction.
-It shows your estimated body fat percentage, lean body mass in pounds and kilograms, fat mass, and your body fat category according to the American Council on Exercise (ACE) classification: essential fat, athlete, fitness, acceptable, and obese ranges.
+A body fat calculator estimates your body fat percentage — the proportion of your total body weight that is fat mass, as opposed to lean mass (muscle, bone, organs, and water).
+Body fat percentage is a more informative and often more accurate health metric than BMI alone because it directly measures fat composition rather than just weight-to-height ratio.
+Two people can have identical BMI values with very different body fat percentages and health profiles: a muscular athlete and an overweight sedentary person of the same height and weight will have the same BMI but vastly different health risks and body compositions.
+Our free body fat calculator uses multiple estimation methods including the US Navy body fat formula (which uses neck and waist circumference measurements), the Deurenberg formula (which combines BMI and age), and BMI-based estimation with sex correction.
+Results show your estimated body fat percentage, lean body mass in pounds and kilograms, fat mass in absolute terms, and your body fat category according to the American Council on Exercise (ACE) classification: essential fat, athlete, fitness, acceptable, and obese ranges.
+Understanding body fat percentage is important for setting realistic fitness goals.
+A person described as skinny fat — someone with a normal BMI but high body fat and low muscle mass — cannot identify their situation from BMI alone but can clearly see it through body fat percentage calculation.
+Similarly, an athlete who is told they are overweight by BMI can verify that their elevated weight is from muscle, not excess fat.
+Body fat percentage is particularly meaningful for tracking progress during body recomposition programmes, where the goal is simultaneous fat loss and muscle gain.
+In these programmes, the scale may not move for weeks even as significant body composition improvement occurs — only body fat percentage tracking reveals the progress happening underneath.
+The tool supports both metric (cm) and imperial (inches) measurement inputs, and results are provided in both kg and lbs.
+Body fat estimation from circumference measurements carries an accuracy range of plus or minus 3 to 5 percent compared to gold-standard DEXA scanning.
+Use trends over time rather than single readings for the most meaningful assessment.

 Formula